The latest figures from the OECD show, once again, Ireland ranked #1 of the Top 10 Most Productive Countries in the World.

 But how are they achieving this?

-The simple reason for Ireland’s success is the predominance of multinationals in the Emerald Isle.
+The simple reason for Ireland’s amazing productivity is the predominance of multinationals in the Emerald Isle.

 Lured by one of the most attractive corporate tax rates in the world, Ireland is home to more than 1,000 FDI giants.
 Companies such as Google, HP, Apple, IBM, Facebook employ tens of thousands and have bought over 54 billion in revenue to the island.